awto/effectfuljs/packages/vscode-debugger/README.md

 [Marketplace: Effectful Debugger](https://marketplace.visualstudio.com/items?itemName=effectful.debugger)

-Or start VS Code Quick Open (Ctrl+P), and enter:
+Or start VS Code Quick Open (Ctrl-P/Command-P), and enter:

 ```
 ext install effectful.debugger
 ```

 Next create ` .vscode/launch.json`, if it doesn't exist yet.
-For this open Debugger view (Ctrl-Shift-D) and press `create a launch.json file` link, and choose "Debug with EffectfulJS".
+For this open Debugger view (Ctrl-Shift-D/Command-Shit-D) and press `create a launch.json file` link, and choose "Debug with EffectfulJS".

 By default it adds NodeJS debugging configuration, to add browser's debugger, press "Add Configuration..." button in the left bottom corner of `launch.json` editor and choose "Effectful: Browser".
 By default, it doesn't require any other configs and expects a project with structure from [create-react-app](https://github.com/facebook/create-react-app).